naszam/online-marketplace/design_pattern_decisions.md

 ## Restricting Access

-State variables are set using the keyword "private" to restrict access to other contracts and prevent them to access and modify the information.
+State variables are set using the keyword **private** to restrict access to other contracts and prevent them to access and modify the information.

-Also used modifiers like onlyAdmin() and onlyStoreOwner() to restrict function access only to Admins or Store Owners.
+Also used the modifiers **onlyAdmin()** and **onlyStoreOwner()** to restrict function access only to Admins or Store Owners.

 Admins can add/remove other admins and add/remove Store Owners.